-Post-traumatic stress disorder (PTSD) is a condition where you have recurring distressing memories, flashbacks and other symptoms after suffering or witnessing a traumatic event.
-Treatment options include antidepressant medication and non-medicinal treatments such as cognitive behavioural therapy (CBT).
+Post-traumatic stress disorder (PTSD) is a condition where you have recurring distressing memories, flashbacks and other symptoms after having or witnessing a traumatic event.
+Treatment options include antidepressant medication and non-medicinal treatments such as cognitive behavioural therapy.

 What is post-traumatic stress disorder?